inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 - Cloud Filestore API
 - Serverless VPC Access API

-2. Make sure that your `GOOGLE_APPLICATION_CREDENTIALS` is set to the path to the key that you set up for the mage service account.
+2. Make sure that your `GOOGLE_APPLICATION_CREDENTIALS` is set to the key path set up for the mage service account or you can copy it into the GCP Mage Terraform folder.
 3. Update the follwing variables in the variables.tf file with those specific to your project
 ```terraform
 variable "project_id" {